S2GBird/.github/frontend/README.md

 Throughout the project, Chirp developers hope to follow a more standardized form for structuring the React Components to make it easier for development and testing in the future.

 - To see an example on how to structure the react component, go to the example folder under **src / Pages / Example Page** to see both .module.css file and .jsx file
-- Files under this folder shows how to make requst calls from frontend to backend, how to call css styling into the components, how to handle optimization of useStates, and how to structure handler functions.
+- Files under this folder shows how to make requst calls from frontend to backend, how to call CSS styling into the components, how to handle optimization of useStates, and how to structure handler functions.
 - To see the component in action on the interface, redirect to this route in your frontend localhost:
 ```sh
   http://localhost:3000/example
 ```